Architecture of Thailand: Angkor era (11th–13th century CE)

 The Khmer Empire occupied the Lavo Kingdom during this time period.
 The architecture of this era adopted the style of the Khmer and can be seen in the Shrines of Ganesh.
 This style preferred to use brick, sandstone, and laterite.
 Originally brick and sandstone were used to build houses or castles and laterite for bases.

 Sukhothai era (13th to 14th century CE)

 The art of Sukhothai began in B.E.
 1780 when King Indraditya established the Sukhothai Kingdom.
 The identity of the architecture in Sukhothai is decorations in order to display the Buddhist faith by building the buildings in symbolic shapes.

 Uthong Ayutthaya era (14th–15th century CE)

-The architecture of Authong integrated the art of Tawaravadee and Khmer civilization such as the building style of Phra Prang in Wat Sri Rattana Mahai.
+The architecture of Authong integrated the art of Tawaravadee civilization such as the building style of Phra Prang in Wat Sri Rattana Mahai.

 Ayutthaya era (15th–18th century CE)

 The identity of architecture in this period is designed to display might and riches so it has great size and appearance.
 The temples in Ayutthaya seldom built eaves stretching from the masterhead.
 The dominant feature of this style is sunlight shining into buildings.
 During the latter part of the Ayutthaya period, architecture was regarded as a peak achievement that responded to the requirements of people and expressed the gracefulness of Thainess.
 But the development of architecture had to stop because Ayutthaya as defeated in the war in Burma in 1767.